sarlijes/Worklist/Documentation/requirement-analysis.md

 - [ ] Allow using the software from multiple computers in the local network
 - [x] Allow undo on marking a job as done
 - [ ] Hide old finished jobs after a certain period
+- [ ] Mark jobs as deleted instead of deleting them
 - [ ] Separate list views for pending and completed jobs
 - [ ] Move materials to database (instead of saving them as strings)
 - [ ] Language selection